szbela87/narw_classification/create_dataset/Data_README.md

 ## Creating the data files

-The dataset was downloaded from [timeseriesclassification.com](https://www.timeseriesclassification.com/description.php?Dataset=RightWhaleCalls).
+The origional dataset is available at [timeseriesclassification.com](https://www.timeseriesclassification.com/description.php?Dataset=RightWhaleCalls).

 The dataset includes 10,934 instances for training and 1,962 instances for testing.
 Each instance is a two-second audio segment sampled at a rate of 2 kHz, resulting in a series length 4000.
 The dataset was subdivided into training, validation, and testing sets with proportions of 60%, 20%, and 20%, respectively.